nirtamir2/talks/2025-06-26/src/slides.md

 layout: section
 ---

-# Error handling in TypeScript
+# How we handle errors today

 <!--
 So how we handle errors in TypeScript?